aaronmams/jekyll-now/_posts/2016-12-08-Researcher Degrees of Freedom, Gartley Patterns, and Porn.md

 but that doens't mean I think the people who do these things are criminals or idiots.
 Totally the opposite actually.
 At least in the case of O'Brien and Pesavento they do make a lot of money with their systems, they genuinely want to help you make money, they really want to help you understand their system...the issue that I will discuss further in this post is that they may or may not realize how untethered their systems are to quantifiable metrics like Gartley patterns or Fibonacci retracements.

-## The Gartley 222 and Researcher Degrees of Freedom
+## The Gartley 222 and RESEARCHER DEGREES OF FREEDOM

 Ok, let's get started.